Juglone: Spectral data

+The IR spectrum for juglone shows bands at 3400, 1662, and 1641 cm−1, which are characteristic respectively of the hydroxyl and two carbonyl groups.
+The 13C-NMR spectrum shows 10 signals, including at 160.6, 183.2, and 189.3 ppm for the hydroxyl and two carbonyl carbons.

 Biological effects

 Juglone is an allelopathic compound, a substance produced by a plant to stunt the growth of another plant.
 Juglone affects germination of plants less than it affects growth of the root and stem systems.
 In below average concentrations, it has increased the rate of germination in some coniferous seeds.

 Juglone exerts its effect by inhibiting certain enzymes needed for metabolic function.
 This in turn inhibits the effects of respiration of mitochondria and inhibits photosynthesis found in common crops such as maize and soy at juglone concentrations that are at or below those common in nature.
 In addition to these inhibitions, juglone has been shown to alter the relationship between plants and water because of its effect on stomatal functioning.

 The rise in popularity of alley cropping with black walnut trees and maize in the American Midwest, due to the high value of black walnut trees, has led to certain studies being conducted about the particular relationship between the two species.
 Research has shown that juglone affects the yield of maize crops; however, the practice of pruning and usage of root barriers greatly reduce these effects.

 Some plants and trees are resistant to juglone including some species of maple (Acer), birch (Betula), and beech (Fagus).

 It is highly toxic to many insect herbivores.
 However, some of them, example Actias luna (Luna moth), can detoxify juglone (and related naphthoquinones) to non-toxic 1,4,5-trihydroxynaphthalene.
 It has also shown anthelmintic (expelling parasitic worms) activity on mature and immature Hymenolepis nana in mice.
-Napthoquinonic compounds also exhibit antimicrobial activity.
+Naphthoquinonic compounds also exhibit antimicrobial activity.

-Juglone has been studied for its anticancer properties.
-It has been shown to decrease the probability of intestinal tumors in rats that have been exposed to carcinogens.
-One of the potential pathways through which juglone achieves its anticancer properties is through the formation of the semiquinone radical; the semiquinone radical causes superoxide anion radicals to form which can lead to apoptosis when present in large concentrations.
-This conversion from juglone to semiquinone radical that causes the superoxide anion radical to form takes place in the mitochondria as well as the cytosol.

 Uses

-Juglone is occasionally used as a herbicide.
+Juglone is occasionally used as an herbicide.
 Traditionally, juglone has been used as a natural dye for clothing and fabrics, particularly wool, and as ink.
 Because of its tendency to create dark orange-brown stains, juglone has also found use as a coloring agent for foods and cosmetics, such as hair dyes.